 (If you’re in St. Louis and looking for a fun restaurant, definitely check The Fountain on Locust out.
 It’s a soda fountain with neat art deco decor, a million delicious drinks, and a gluten-free menu.)

-- 2 1/2 cups vegetable broth or water
+- 2 1/2 cups gluten-free vegetable broth or water

 - 1/2 cup pickle brine

-- Heat a medium-sized pot with a lid over medium heat.
-Film the pan with oil.
-Once hot, add the onions.
-Cook for 4-5 minutes, until softened.
-Add the garlic, cook until fragrant, around 30 seconds to 1 minute.
+- Heat a medium pot with a lid over medium heat.
+Lightly coat the bottom of the pot with oil.
+Add the onion and cook for 4-5 minutes, until softened.
+Add the garlic and cook until fragrant, around 30-60 seconds.

-- Add the potatoes, broth, and pickle brine.
+- Add the potatoes, broth or water, and pickle brine.
 Cover and bring to a boil.
-Reduce to a simmer and cook until potatoes are tender, 10-15 minutes.
+Reduce the heat to a simmer and cook until the potatoes are tender, 15-20 minutes.

-- Transfer soup to a blender (or use an immersion blender) to blend until smooth.
+- Pour the soup into a blender, or use an immersion blender to puree.
 If using a standing blender, remove the middle piece from the lid and cover with a towel to allow steam to escape while blending.

-- Return pureed soup to the pot.
-Add in pickles and dill.
-Cook until heated through, about 5 minutes, and serve.
-Garnish with extra pickles or dill if desired.
+- Return the soup to the pot.
+Stir in the pickles and dill.
+Cook until heated through, about 5 minutes.
+Serve immediately, garnished with extra pickles or dill, if desired.

 Remember that the pickles and brine are pretty salty, so you don’t want to use a really salty broth.
 I actually used these vegan boullion cubes at half strength.